Front Page |

 Print It

 The presented game is a preview of version 2, but the linked rulebook and cards are still for version 1.5, which is different.
-If you want to print the cards yourself, download the archive with cards (saved as image files).
-The simplest way to print the cards is at a photo shop, on 125 * 88 millimeters (4.9 * 3.5 inches, B7, ISO 216 format) photo paper.
+The game is available in a print-and-play form, free for personal use.
+No commercial operation may offer copies of the game, including printing services, either for free or in exchange for money.
+Only the author may offer it, or each player must set up all the printing configuration.
+The game was designed to be printed on large-format cards, so the cards can be printed directly on photo paper, at a photo shop or at home, without cutting them after printing.
+The simplest and cheapest way to do the printing is at a photo shop.
+Several photo paper sizes are possible: 3R (127 * 89 millimeters, 5 * 3.5 inches), 4R (152 * 102 millimeters, 6 * 4 inches), B7 (125 * 88 millimeters, 4.9 * 3.5 inches), A6 (148 * 105 millimeters, 5.8 * 4.1 inches).
 The large size makes looking at the artwork and reading the lore feel great.
 If the cards were normally sized playing cards, it would feel claustrophobic to look at the artwork and read the lore, but it can be done if you want to reduce the print cost.
-The texts of the cards can be seen here.
-You can download all the card artwork, as wallpapers, from here.
+To print the cards, download from here the archive with cards (saved as image files).
+If you want to print the card artwork, or use it as wallpapers, download from here.
+If you want to print the card lore, see it here.

 The presented game is a preview of version 2, but the linked rulebook and cards are still for version 1.5, which is different.
 You can purchase a professionally printed copy from GameCrafter.
-This is a convenience for people who want to have such a print.
-The price is just the production cost, the same that you would get if you were to set up your own game using the digital files.
-The cost is significantly higher than if you were to print the cards at your local photo shop.
-GameCrafter offers bulk prices only when buying multiple game copies at a time, and the price can get reduced to half for many copies.
-Advantages of the GameCrafter cards: they are also printed on the back, the handling and shuffling are much better due to the card stiffness and rounded corners.
-The box size is 229 * 156 * 57 millimeters (9 * 6.1 * 2.3 inches), 2 mm thick walls, 1.1 kg weight (with content).
-The card size is 136 * 86 millimeters (5.4 * 3.4 inches), 0.3 mm thick, 4 g weight.
-Components in box:
+This is not a business operation from the author's side, it's a convenience for people who want to have such a print.
+The price is exactly the production cost, the same that you would get if you were to set up your own game using the digital files.
+Because GameCrafter is a print-on-demand service, the cost is high, but their bulk printing can reduce the price down to half (for a few hundred printed copies).
+This may be done in the future with a crowd sale, if enough players are interested.
+Advantages of the GameCrafter print: the cards are also printed on the back, the handling and shuffling are much better due to the card stiffness and rounded corners, and it comes with a box and rulebook.
+Components:

 License